DaveBieleveld/TrackTime365/README.md

-# Outlook Calendar SQL Sync
+# TrackTime365

-A Python application that syncs Outlook calendar events from an Office 365 account to a SQL Server database.
+A Python application that syncs Outlook calendar events from an Office 365 account to a SQL Server database, with support for project and activity tracking.

 ## Features